A Doctor at Hillsborough by Neil Dunkin.

 “Then I thought I’ve got to speak to someone from Liverpool Football Club, to make sure they don’t let the fans get the blame.
 I boldly went to the players’ tunnel.
 There were police all around.
 I said I was a GP and had to speak to someone from LFC.
 They didn’t even attempt to stop me.
 I think they were all stunned.
 Anyone who sounded as though he had any degree of intellect they let through.

-“Unbeknown to me, Alan Green, the BBC football commentator, was standing there listening and he asked if I minded repeating it on radio.
+“As I made my way up the tunnel, Jimmy Hill was there so I told him what had happened.
+Alan Green, the BBC football commentator, was standing there listening, and he asked if I minded speaking on the radio.
 Next thing he was introducing me live, I was saying what I’d witnessed and it came out, almost in one breath.”

 Dr Phillips told the radio audience: “There’s no doubt this crowd was too big for this ground.
 Liverpool just filled the end they were given.
 The police allowed the fans to fill the middle terracing section to the point they were crammed in like sardines.
 And yet the two outside portions of the terracing were left virtually empty and I stood and watched police allowing this to happen.